daking24/alx-low_level_programming/0x02-functions_nested_loops/README.md

   followed by a new line.
   	   * The program returns `0`.

-* **1.I sometimes suffer from insomnia.
+* **1. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game.**
   * [1-alphabet.c](./1-alphabet.c): C program that prints all lowercase alphabets, followed by a new line.